A Logic of Interactive Proofs (Formal Theory of Knowledge Transfer): Related work

 \subsubsection{Meta-logical properties}

 (S)LP is not a normal modal logic, because (S)LP does not obey Kripke's law.
-Whereas LiP is a normal logic (\cf Corollary~\ref{corollary:Normality}).
+Whereas LiP is a normal logic (\cf Fact~\ref{fact:Normality}).
 LP is in $\Sigma_{2}^{p}$ \cite{Kuznets}, but the decidability and thus complexity of SLP is unknown \cite{SymmetricLP}.
 A lower complexity bound for LiP is EXPTIME, which follows from the complexity of the logic of common knowledge, which is EXPTIMEcomplete \cite{ComplexityKnowledgeBelief}, and from the fact that the concrete accessibility relation $\pAccess{M}{a}{\community}$ for LiP requires $\preorder{\community\cup\set{a}}$, which contains the one for common knowledge $\indist{\community\cup\set{a}}{}{}$ (\cf Page~\pageref{page:CommonKnowledge}).
+As mentioned at the end of Section~\ref{section:ImportantProperties}, complexity and decidability depend on term axioms.